KareemMoneeam/KareemMoneeam/README.md

 - LinkedIn: [LinkedIn Profile](https://www.linkedin.com/in/kareemmoneeam/)
 - Email: kareemmoneeam@outlook.com

-💻 Coding enthusiast with a passion for Embedded Software Engineering! 💡
+💻 Coding enthusiast with a passion for Embedded Systems! 💡

 Let's explore the world of bits and bytes together. 🌟